Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$: Fitting RIXS data

 \section{Fitting RIXS data}

 Here we present the strategy and data-processing by which we use the RIXS data to extract the different elementary excitations.
 It has been shown that in this type of multilayer, the structure of the SrIrO$_3$ layer is tetragonal up to a thickness of 12 unit cells, above which an orthorhombic distortion occurs \cite{Nan16186}.
 Thus we base our analysis on the reciprocal-space vectors of the tetragonal system, referring to the structure of the STO substrate with $a = b = 3.9$ \AA.

-The first step of our data reduction is to remove the elastic scattering contribution from the measured signal.
-From the fact that the sample is thin compared to the penetration depth of the hard x-rays, the elastic scattering gives rise to a large peak at zero energy transfer, which becomes dominant as the momentum transfer approaches $Q = 0$.
-For each sample, we fit the elastic line profile for $Q = 0$ using a pseudo-Voigt function, constructed as

-where $G(x,\Gamma)$ and $L(x,\Gamma)$ are respectively a normalized Gaussian and a normalized Lorentzian, both defined with a full width at half maximum (FWHM) height equal to $\Gamma$. $I$ is the overall intensity and $\eta$ is the mixing parameter, giving a total of four free parameters.
-The elastic contribution is slightly asymmetric, due to low-energy excitations in the energy-loss region, and thus we fit the energy-gain side of the spectrum for $Q = 0$, as shown in Fig.~\ref{fig:elastic}.
-Typical values of the FWHM are up to 30 meV, in agreement with the expected instrumental resolution.
-For a given sample at any $Q \neq 0$, we then keep the parameters of the elastic peak fixed to the value obtained at $Q = 0$ and treat only the peak intensity as a free parameter.
-The elastic scattering estimated in this way is then subtracted from all spectra.
+We show first the full fitting function we apply at each separate wave vector, {\bf Q}, and then describe its separate components.
+This function has the form